 Do different movie genres take longer to make?

-In production, the fastest films to complete are horror movies at 81 days.
-This is because horror films are typically very low-budget (and every day of production can cost hundreds of thousands if not millions).
+This is because horror films are typically very low-budget (and every production day can cost hundreds of thousands, if not millions).

 Films with the shortest production timeline

-Another Indian film, Sugreeva, was shot within 18 hours by 10 directors but lost out as the shortest film ever made because it took longer to be released to the public.
+Another Indian film, Sugreeva, was shot within 18 hours by ten directors but lost out as the shortest film ever made because it took longer to be released to the public.

 Movies with the longest production timeline